saikat-webdev/Nexusmart2.0/README.md

-cp .env.example .env  ### if .env already not there php artisan key:generate php artisan migrate php artisan db:seed   ### in case you want to seed the database with test data php artisan serve
+cp .env.example .env  ### if .env already not there php artisan key:generate php artisan migrate php artisan db:seed   ### in case you want to seed the database with the test data (this include admin credentials of admin@nexusmart.com) php artisan serve
 ```